ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * osc\_version: The OSCORE version.
 If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

 The access token needs to be protected for various reasons.
 To prevent manipulation of the content, it needs to be integrity protected.
-RS needs to be able to verify that the access token is issued by a trusted AS (source authentication).
-Depending on the use case and deployment, the access token may need to be confidentiality protected, for example, for privacy reasons.
+Also, RS has to be able to verify that the access token is issued by a trusted AS, by achieving source authentication.
+Depending on the use case and deployment, the access token may need to be confidentiality protected, for example due to privacy reasons.

-AS protects the access token using a COSE method (see {{RFC9052}}) as specified in {{RFC8392}}.
-Depending on the audience, there may be different ways to most appropriately ensure the confidentiality of an access token.
+AS protects the access token using a COSE method {{RFC9052}} as specified in {{RFC8392}}.
+Depending on the audience, there can be different ways to most appropriately ensure the confidentiality of an access token.
 For an audience comprising a single RS, the CWT Claims Set may be wrapped in COSE_Encrypt / COSE_Encrypt0.
 Instead, if the access token needs to be read by multiple RSs, then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection is applied during transport, by including the access token in the EAD\_3 field of EDHOC message_3 sent by C to RS, when using the EDHOC forward message flow (see {{edhoc-exec}}).

 {{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.